sumitKcs/spectrum-animation/README.md

 open index.html
 ```

-#### 3. On your device, move the cursor around to see the mouse trail effect.
+#### 3. On your device, move the mouse cursor around the screen or move your finger around the screen on touch devices to see the mouse trail effect.

 <br>